maxvfischer/DIY-CNC-machine/README.md

 ### Stepper motor and end-stop cable management

-To keep a nice structure of all the cables, cable socks and flexible conduits/hoses were used.
+To keep a nice structure of all the wires, braided cable sleeves (**O08**) and flexible conduits/hoses (**O13**) were used.

 #### Y-axis steppers and X-axis end-stops

-First, the cables from the right-side Y-axis stepper motor were inserted into a small flexible conduit and pushed through the lower bridge beam closest to the carriage.
+First, the wires from the right-side Y-axis stepper motor were inserted into a small flexible conduit and pushed through the lower bridge beam closest to the carriage.

 ![stepper_motor_cable_management_1](./images/build/frame/stepper_motor_cable_management_1.jpg)